-You can rest assured that when buying a pup from a reputable breeder, you really are getting a high-quality puppy without any hidden issues.
+You can rest assured that when buying a pup from a reputable breeder, you are getting a high-quality puppy without any hidden issues.

 3 Little-known facts about the Alaskan Malamute puppies

-Before you go through your home door with the puppy in your hands, there are a few things you should actually know about it.
+Before you go through your home door with the puppy in your hands, there are a few things you should know about it.

 Better to know what to expect and be ready for it, then get caught by surprise, right?